nnmax/eslint-config/README.md

 ## Prerequisites

-- ESLint 8.0.0 and above
+- ESLint 7.0.0 and above
-- Node.js 12.22 and above
-- Node.js 14 and above
-- Node.js 16 and above
+- Node.js 8.0 and above

 ## Usage